hanelliotphan/quick-meet/README.md

 ```

 where
-- `--f / --audio-filepath` (required): The filepath of the audio to analyze and generate the list of action items.
+- `--f / --audio_filepath` (required): The filepath of the audio to analyze and generate the list of action items.

 ## Dedication
 I dedicate this hard-work commitment to myself, my mother, my best friend Ha-Phuong and those that have imprinted in my heart.
 I hope that I have made you all truly proud of me.